semrush/intergalactic/website/docs/data-display/chart-legend/chart-legend-code.md

 @## Usage with Bar chart

-Refer to the example in the [Bar chart](/data-display/stacked-bar-chart/stacked-bar-chart-d3-code/#legend).
+Refer to the example in the [Stacked bar chart](/data-display/stacked-bar-chart/stacked-bar-chart-d3-code/#legend).

 @## Usage with Donut chart